Skip to Content

 This can be tricky if the coat hangers in your closet are attached to the closet but generally speaking it’s usually quite easy to take out a coat hanger and hang your clothes on the inside of the bathroom door.

-The creases mostly drop out as the bathroom dries.
-It isn’t perfect but it is a lot better than just wearing your freshly creased clothes!
+The creases mostly disappear as the bathroom dries out.
+It isn’t perfect, but it is a lot better than just wearing your freshly creased clothes!

-By spraying this onto your clothes before having a shower and leaving the creases to drop you can maximize the effect.
+Spraying this onto your clothes before having a shower and then leaving the creases to drop out will maximise the effect.

 Is It Worth Paying For Laundry on a Norwegian Cruise?

-If you are going to wash more than 4 or so items I’d recommend that you wait for the fill a bag promotion as it’s much better value.
-If you do only want to wash 1 or 2 items it could be worth just doing this on a pay-as-you-go basis.
+If you are going to wash more than four or so items I’d recommend that you wait for the “fill a bag” promotion as it’s much better value.
+If you do only want to wash one or two items it could be worth just doing this on a pay-as-you-go basis.

 Free Insiders Cruise Line Guide